jszmajda/blog/essays/_posts/2016-11-23-surface-book.md

 title: Surface Book
 ---

-Trying this
+I'm trying out the new Surface Book with the performance base as my main computer.
+It's been.. interesting!
+Here are some ramblings about my experience:

-Installed all the things!
+First I installed all the things!

 * Scoop is interesting.
+But not actually useful (yet)?
 * Windows Subsystem for Linux
 * ConEmu

-## Initial thoughts
+### Initial thoughts

 Definitely different!
 Took me a good 4-5 hours to just remap all the text movement keys in my head.
 I had gotten pretty used to using the mac key and ctrl-e ctrl-a etc.

-Apple has a tighty locked-down OS but they have spent time making some things really really nice.
-Like plugging into an external monitor - the machine rememvers what myh display configuration was for that setup and returns there, so I can go big text on my mac when I'm plugged in.
+Apple has a tightly locked-down OS but they have spent time making some things really really nice.
+Like plugging into an external monitor - the machine remembers what my display configuration was for that setup and returns there, so I can go big text on my mac when I'm plugged in.
 Windows doesn't do that but it's manageable.

 Windows text rendering is _much_ crisper.
 I remember now moving to the mac and thinking everything was fuzzytown.
 Really nice to feel crisp!

 Missing the cmd-{ and cmd-} keyboard shortcuts from apple.
 Ctrl-tab is ok but more awkward for my fingers.
 It helps to have remapped caps-lock to ctrl though (weird that that's a regedit thing).

-# Black Friday
+## Black Friday

 Didn't use it much yesterday, with turkey and all.